nawabahmadreshi/documentation/pages/features/universal-links.md

 {% endhighlight %}

 {% protip title="Using a custom domain or subdomain?" %}
-If you use a custom domain or subdomain for your Branch links, you should also add a key for `<string>[mycustomdomainorsubdomain]</string>` and then [see this section](../advanced/#using-a-custom-domain-or-subdomain) on the Advanced page
+If you use a custom domain or subdomain for your Branch links, you should also add a key for `<string>[mycustomdomainorsubdomain]</string>` and then [see this section](../advanced/#using-a-custom-domain-or-subdomain) on the Advanced page.
 {% endprotip %}

 {% endif %}